umangdubey/OPENCV_/README.md

                3.eye and face
                4.nose and mouth

-# 3 all things you need is here like images and video use in code , notebooks , and cascade classifier file jsut download it.
+# 3 all things you need is here like images and video use in code , notebooks , and cascade classifier file just download it.